eyulf/alexgardner.id.au/_posts/2017-08-09-forge-building-part-1.md

 This post is simply detailing the sources I've used to inspire the design I'll be using.
 Other design considerations include ensuring the completed forge is resilient, as I have no desire to constantly repair this.
 A further consideration is portability, as I'll be transporting this to and from events.

 Many of the sources are from manuscripts, I've made liberal use of the [larsdatter website][larsdatter] for locating links to various sources.
-This list is not extensive, and may be updated form time to time as I discover new sources.
+This list is not extensive, and may be updated from time to time as I discover new sources.

 ## Forge/Firebox

 Most sources which depict blacksmithing only show permanent stone forges.
 The only sources for a portable forge I have found, show a large wooden table with large divider on one side.
-I've elected to be a bite more practical with my firebox, however I will try and incorporate these elements into the frame for the firebox.
+I've elected to be a bit more practical with my firebox, however I will try and incorporate these elements into the frame for the firebox.

 **Sources**